Predictive Procurement: Overcoming Challenges in Health and Pharma

 When companies are under pressure to cut costs and much of procurement is experiencing an ongoing talent shortage, throwing more resources at a problem isn’t always an option.

 Even though these challenges may be daunting, they aren’t impossible to manage.
-Predictive procurement helps teams by saving substantial time and resources, managing supplier relationships, and providing continuity of supply.
+Predictive procurement helps pharma and healthcare teams by saving substantial time and resources, managing supplier relationships, and providing continuity of supply.

 Predictive procurement leverages machine learning, game theory, and behavioral science to automate mundane labor-intensive processes, making them faster, eliminating human error, and reducing stress.